siilisolutions/hedge/README.md

     boot deploy-aws -n <STACK_NAME>

-Command checks that STACK_NAME name is free.
+Command checks that `STACK_NAME` name is free.
 If it is free project is deployed into Cloudformation stack with given name.
 If name is reserved error message is shown.
 After build and deployment steps command print API endpoint base URL.

 Visible HTTP endpoints of the project are in base URL.

+Technical note: command check if S3 bucket with name `hedge-<STACK_NAME>` is free.
+This might be changed in the future.

 ### Other Usage Examples

     # Get information about the Azure Publishing Profile
     boot azure-publish-profile -a functionapp -r resourcegroup